LouwinRalph/Personal-Projects/README.md

 # Personal-Projects
-Just a personal mini projects i do for fun.
-Basically just a small programs
+Just a personal mini projects i do for fun or small activities from school.
+Basically just a small programs, No professionalism.. just me reinventing the wheels.